 How does govliquidation.com work?

-At Gov Liquidation they sell in some fairly varied categories, including aircraft parts, woodwork machinery, medical equipment, food service equipment and ALL usually in multiples.
-Sold lots include: live horses from the cavalry, a stream train and even furniture from the Pentagon!
-So not your run of the mill type, but rather all types of unusual items, some of it you can’t even buy if you aim to ship it outside of the USA!
+So not your run-of-the-mill type, but rather all types of unusual items, some of it you can’t even buy if you aim to ship it outside of the USA!

-There are basically 2 types of sales events, Internet auctions, the concept of auctions at eBay I’m assuming you are familiar with, the second is a sealed bid sale, where all bids submitted in a sealed bid sale are, well … “sealed”.
-That way you are encouraged to only submit your best and final offer.
-There is a handy event calendar that you can look over to see if there are lots that you are interested in coming up.
+There are basically 2 types of sales events, internet auctions, the concept of auctions at eBay I’m assuming you are familiar with, the second is a sealed bid sale, where all bids submitted in a sealed bid sale are, well … “sealed”.

-Government liquidations stock is stored at 214 locations across America, usually close to or on US air bases.
 You are able to locate liquidation surplus bases in your preferred state on the govliquidation.com website.
 The bases list what lots are available and the current bid status.

-Because of the pure nature of the lots’ available, it’s highly unlikely that govliquidation.com be visited by the regular home owner looking for a bargain to stand in the corner of the lounge, so you are best stick to eBay for those types of household items.
-I see the proprietors of small start-up businesses and wholesale suppliers of what can only be termed as “unusual” items would be bookmarking the website of govliquidation.com.
+Because of the pure nature of the lots available, it’s highly unlikely that govliquidation.com be visited by the regular homeowner looking for a bargain to stand in the corner of the lounge, so you are best to stick to eBay for those types of household items.

 That being said If I had the space at home I’d certainly be bidding on the pizza oven that has caught my eye ;)